How To Turn your Handwriting into a Font

 - Complete the template using a black pen.

-- Select Start to begin the font file creation process.
+- Select Build Font and confirm by clicking Build to begin the font file creation process.

 - Download the completed .ttf file from the website.